Automaton: Renaissance and early modern

 The Renaissance witnessed a considerable revival of interest in automata.
 Hero's treatises were edited and translated into Latin and Italian.
 Hydraulic and pneumatic automata, similar to those described by Hero, were created for garden grottoes.

 Giovanni Fontana, a Paduan engineer in 1420, developed Bellicorum instrumentorum liber which includes a puppet of a camelid driven by a clothed primate twice the height of a human being and an automaton of Mary Magdalene.
 He also created mechanical devils and rocket-propelled animal automata.

 While functional, early clocks were also often designed as novelties and spectacles which integrated features of automata.
 Many big and complex clocks with automated figures were built as public spectacles in European town centres.
-One of the earliest of these large clocks was the Strasbourg Clock, built in the 14th century which takes up the entire side of a cathedral wall.
+One of the earliest of these large clocks was the Strasbourg astronomical clock, built in the 14th century which takes up the entire side of a cathedral wall.
 It contained an astronomical calendar, automata depicting animals, saints and the life of Christ.
+The mechanical rooster of Strasbourg clock was active from 1352 to 1789.
 The clock still functions to this day, but has undergone several restorations since its initial construction.
 The Prague astronomical clock was built in 1410, animated figures were added from the 17th century onwards.
 Numerous clockwork automata were manufactured in the 16th century, principally by the goldsmiths of the Free Imperial Cities of central Europe.
 These wondrous devices found a home in the cabinet of curiosities or Wunderkammern of the princely courts of Europe.

 In 1454, Duke Philip created an entertainment show named The extravagant Feast of the Pheasant, which was intended to influence the Duke's peers to participate in a crusade against the Ottomans but ended up being a grand display of automata, giants, and dwarves.

 A banquet in Camilla of Aragon's honor in Italy, 1475, featured a lifelike automated camel.
 The spectacle was a part of a larger parade which continued over days.

 Leonardo da Vinci sketched a complex mechanical knight, which he may have built and exhibited at a celebration hosted by Ludovico Sforza at the court of Milan around 1495.
 The design of Leonardo's robot was not rediscovered until the 1950s.
 A functional replica was later built that could move its arms, twist its head, and sit up.

 Da Vinci is frequently credited with constructing a mechanical lion, which he presented to King Francois I in Lyon in 1515.
 Although no record of the device's original designs remain, a recreation of this piece is housed at the Château du Clos Lucé.